-The default is the Z80 SDCC calling convention, version 0 as described above.
-Using the command-line option -sdcccall 1, the default can be changed to version 1 of the Rabbit SDCC calling convention.
-There are four other calling conventions supported, which can be specified using the keywords smallc, z88dk_fastcall and z88dk_callee.
+The current default is the Rabbit calling convetion desribed here, version 1.
+Using the command-line option -sd-cccall 8, the default can be changed to version 0 of the Z80 calling convention, described above.
+There are four other calling conventions supported, which can be specified using the keywords \\smallc, \\z88dk\fastcall and \\z88dk\callee.
 They are primarily intended for compatibility with libraries written for other compilers.
-For z88dk_fastcall, there may be only one parameter of at most 32 bits, which is passed the same way as the return value.
-For z88dk_callee, the stack is not adjusted for stack parameters the parameters after the call (thus the callee has to do this instead). z88dk_callee can be combined with smallc, sdcccall(0) or sdcccall(1).
+For \\z88dk\fastcall, there may be only one parameter of at most 32 bits, which is passed the same way as the return value.
+For \\z88dk\callee, the stack is not adjusted for stack parameters the parameters after the call (thus the callee has to do this instead). \\z88dk\callee can be combined with \\smallc, \\sdcccall(0) or \\sdcccall(1).